 Do you know anyone who has a disability?
 Tell your group about this person's determination to succeed.

-You will now read a story about Helen Keller who lost her sight and hearing when she was 18 months old.
+about Helen Keller who lost her sight and hearing when she was 18 months old.
 This short part of her life story shows how she developed ways to communicate although she could not see or hear.